 Get a handle on your cash flow

 Before making the leap to starting your own project management company, you’ll want to determine your financial capabilities.
-Consider what your initial costs might be — what supplies will you need?
+Consider what your initial costs might be — what supplies will you require?
 Do you need a dedicated cell phone or landline?
 Do you have a quiet space to work?
 Do you need to pay for medical insurance?
-What’s your target market and what can you expect to make as an independent consultant in that market?
-Note that within the project management industry, it’s typical to invoice monthly, with some clients allowing for weekly billing, and standard net payment terms are 30 days.
-You’ll therefore want to set aside at least 3 months of cash reserves — but ideally 8 to 12 months — to carry you through in case your first payments don’t come in on time, and to provide a buffer for slow months.
+What’s your target market, and what can you expect to make as an independent consultant in that market?
+It’s typical to invoice monthly within the project management industry, with some clients allowing for weekly billing, and standard net payment terms are 30 days.
+You’ll therefore want to set aside at least three months of cash reserves — but ideally eight to 12 months — to carry you through in case your first payments don’t come in on time and to provide a buffer for slow months.

 Have a plan for billing, expenses, and taxes

 As a business owner, you’re now responsible for handling all your billing, expenses, and tax reporting.
 Come up with a plan for how you will process each one and stick to it.
 Remember that since an employer is no longer withholding state and federal income taxes, you’ll need to estimate your quarterly income taxes and be prepared to pay them.
 Consider investing in tools and software to help you stay organized.

 Get the word out